dadyarri/dadyarri/README.md

 - 🔭 I’m currently working on improving my [dotfiles](https://github.com/dadyarri/dotfiles)
 - :cry: How to understand ~~fucking~~ math?
-- 🌱 I’m currently learning Python, Lua, Vim how to learn effectively & explain clearly
+- 🌱 I’m currently learning Python, Lua, Vim and how to learn effectively & explain clearly

 ### How to reach me